 Below the Class Activity diagrams, teachers can find detailed data on how individual students perform during the week.
 Once the Placement Test is completed, students are listed here based on the grade level at which they're working.
 If a student has not completed the Placement Test, an indicator Test Not Started/In Progress will be shown.

-What kind of data a teacher can get from the Weekly Report?
+What kind of data can a teacher get from the Weekly Report?

-10. By clicking the tick, you can see the tasks Happy Student has worked on this week.
+2. By clicking the tick, you can see the tasks Happy Student has worked on this week.
 You can also check the main details on the tasks done during the week selected.

 Intervention Alert